 This video says it all, no stretchers?
 No seats?
 No lights? one small room.
 This is what we all want to change.
 So if you are thinking of contributing just let me know, you can contribute as much you wish to.
 And as Raj Gyawali sir at Social Tours says no pressure!! 😉

 Yesterday, July 17th, 2014, there was a briefing and jersey distribution at Moksh, Jawlakhel, I got my jersey and submitted half of my collection there which was contributed by

 ITONICS Nepal Pvt Ltd, the sum was Rs.
 5000/-

-I have a cheque of another Rs.
-5000/- from View9 Pvt Ltd., which I recieved today afternoon, both ITONICS and View9 had contributed same amount last year also, and I would like to thank them a lot for supporting this cause.
+I have a cheque for another Rs.
+5000/- from View9 Pvt Ltd., which I received today afternoon, both ITONICS and View9 had contributed the same amount last year also, and I would like to thank them a lot for supporting this cause.
 Find the details about the contributions on my last year’s blog post here Kathmandu Kora 2013.

 Here is the map where blue line shows the 75Km route, that I along with other 100+ riders will be riding tomorrow.